diffusiondata/gateway-examples/sports-activity-feed-adapter/README.md

 - A class that implements the `PollingSourceHandler` interface.
 - A class that implements the `StreamingSourceHandler` interface.
 - Simple Gateway adapter runner.
-- Create a Gateway adapter configuration file that will be used to configure our streaming and polling handlers.
+- Create a Gateway adapter configuration file to configure the streaming and polling handlers.

-Note: the code is available in GitHub, so you may find referring to the completed solution helpful.
+Note: the example code is available in GitHub, so referring to the completed solution may be helpful.

 ### Gateway application class
 Firstly, create a class called `SportsActivityFeedGatewayApplication` that implements the `GatewayApplication` interface.
 The class is a standard way of writing Gateway adapters.
-An adapter can then have different types of `ServiceHandler` for handling streaming, polling or sinking data against your chosen datasources.
+An adapter can have different types of `ServiceHandler` for handling streaming, polling or sinking data against your chosen datasources.
 You will need to implement a few methods, such as:
 - `getApplicationDetails` - provides details of the adapter, such as which types of `ServiceHandler` are available and can be configured.
-- `stop` - called when the Gateway adapter is shutdown.
+- `stop` - called when the Gateway adapter shuts down.

 As we go through the tutorial, you will need to override two methods:
 - `addPollingSource` - adds a polling source to the adapter.
 - `addStreamingSource` - adds a streaming source to the adapter.

-Because our Gateway adapter will integrate with the pretend sports activity feed server, we'll pass an `SportsActivityFeedClient` reference in the constructor for later use by the streaming and polling service handlers.
+Because our Gateway adapter will integrate with the pretend sports activity feed server, we'll pass a `SportsActivityFeedClient` reference in the constructor for later use by the streaming and polling service handlers.
 The `ObjectMapper` is used to convert our SportsActivity object into JSON.
 Our code will initially look something like:

 ```java
 public final class SportsActivityFeedGatewayApplication